Artur Kuc | Digital transformation | 14.01.2021

 Automation installations are becoming more complex, and the time needed to provide the customer with a working installation is getting shorter.
 Simulation environments that allow for the testing of written software outside the factory are becoming increasingly popular.

-Virtual commissioning is directly related to applications for software testing in simulation environments.
+Virtual commissioning is directly related to applications for software testing in simulation environments before connecting them to the real system.
 However, it can take different forms depending on the scale of the project, the budget and the time allocated for implementation at the factory.

 Thanks to this solution, programmers can test the manual mode in the office (the manual movements of devices) and logic behavior in automatic mode during the simulated rolling of the material.